 When I first started running at the beginning of 2015, I decided I wanted to run in Color Me Rad.
-This led into me also signing up for Saskatchewan Marathon and Mogathon, which I have already written about.
-Colour Me Rad is one race that I had always looked at Facebook pictures of and always felt jealous of those running in it.
+This led to me also signing up for Saskatchewan Marathon and Mogathon, which I have already written about.
+Color Me Rad is one race that I had always looked at Facebook pictures and always felt jealous of those running in it.
 I couldn’t wait to experience it myself!

 The race was held on June 27th at Diefenbaker Park, which was the same location as the other two.
 The route ended up being the exact same as the Mogathon was, so it was nice to already know what to expect as far as the actual race.

 Packet pick up was the day before the race at the park.
 They had some tables set up where you sign in, get your t-shirt and socks, and also purchase some extra apparel or colour bombs.
 They were starting to set up a stage and the start/finish lines.
 There was a lot of energy in the area with tons of colour.
 There was no lineup, so I was in and out pretty quick.